CCAT-prime Collaboration: Science Goals and Forecasts with Prime-Cam on the Fred Young Submillimeter Telescope: Galactic Polarization Science: Magnetic Fields and Dust Properties

 Rich information on the structure of polarized dust emission at low- and mid-Galactic latitudes will be obtained as a component of the \pcam Wide Field Survey (WFS).
 Fig. \ref{fig:dustSNR} shows the effective resolution of these dust polarization measurements at 350 GHz, compared to \textit{Planck} 353 GHz measurements.
 We show contours of the resolution to which the WFS data must be degraded in order to achieve 3$\sigma$ measurements of the polarized dust intensity.
 The \textit{Planck} effective resolution is computed directly from the publicly available R3.01 Stokes parameters and noise covariance information \citep{planck/2020}.
 We forecast the sensitivity of the \pcam system to Galactic dust by comparing a PySM simulation of polarized dust emission at 350 GHz \citep{Thorne:2017} to the rms noise at each resolution using the \citep{choi20} noise model for a nominal 4000 hour survey over $60\%$ of the sky.
 At its highest resolution ($5'$), \textit{Planck} made $3\sigma$ measurements of the 353\,GHz polarized intensity over only a small strip of the inner Galactic plane.
 At equivalent sensitivity, \pcam will map nearly $1/3$ of the sky, with even higher effective resolution measurements in the inner Galactic plane and in targeted observations of selected regions, as described in Table \ref{tab:poln_surveys}.
 These data can be compared to maps of neutral hydrogen and other high-resolution gas tracers \citep[e.g.][]{Peek:2018}, to determine the small-scale structure of the dust polarization \citep[][]{Clark:2015, ClarkHensley:2019}.

-In particular, we will map Pyxis, a nearby translucent cloud ($N_\mathrm{H} \sim 10^{21} \mathrm{cm}^{-2}$).
+The Prime-Cam map of Pyxis will provide excellent data for studying power spectra of polarized dust emission.
 The distance to Pyxis is approximately 175\,pc, based on 3D dust reddening measurements \citep{Capitanio:2017}.
-The sensitivity and angular resolution of \pcam polarization measurements at 350,GHz will allow us to make high-fidelity measurements of the polarized dust cross-power spectra toward Pyxis.
+The sensitivity and angular resolution of \pcam polarization measurements at 350\,GHz will allow us to make high-fidelity measurements of the polarized dust power spectra toward Pyxis.
 An open question in interstellar turbulence is how (and at what scale) energy from the turbulent cascade is dissipated into the ISM \citep[e.g.][]{Elmegreen:2004}.
 The dissipation scale should be associated with a break in the power spectrum on small scales.
 This break is expected to occur at $0.01-0.5$\,pc, depending on the properties of the medium, if energy dissipation is driven by turbulent ambipolar diffusion \citep[e.g.][]{Momferratos:2014, Miville-Deschenes:2016}.
-The known distance to Pyxis will allow the cross-power spectra to be associated with a physical scale (see the right panel of Figure \ref{fig:PyxisPS}), and critically, the proximity of Pyxis will enable a search for this break in the power spectrum.
+The known distance to Pyxis will allow the power spectra to be associated with a physical scale (see the right panel of Figure \ref{fig:PyxisPS}), and critically, the proximity of Pyxis will enable a search for this break in the power spectrum.
+Figure \ref{fig:cornerplot} is a corner plot \citep{corner} showing the posterior distributions of broken power law parameters for forecasted measurements of the $EE$ power spectrum.

-\subsection{The Large Magellanic Cloud: A Multi-scale view of magnetic fields}
+\subsection{The Large Magellanic Cloud: A Multi-scale View of Magnetic Fields}